- Each project and accompanying materials must be submitted with a complete AEA entry form.

 How to Apply

 Associations are encouraged to submit multiple entries; however, each project must represent separate and distinct initiatives and may only be submitted in one category.
+The application deadline is March 31, 2024.

 - Best Web 2.0 Program